msillano/IoTwebUI/README.md

 ### Implementation notes

-- TuyaUIweb derives from a similar interface designed for [TuyaDAEMON](https://github.com/msillano/tuyaDEAMON-applications/tree/main/daemon.visUI.widget).
+- IoTwebUI derives from a similar interface designed for [TuyaDAEMON](https://github.com/msillano/tuyaDEAMON-applications/tree/main/daemon.visUI.widget).
 - The choice of the visualization library fell on [Vis-Network](https://visjs.github.io/vis-network/docs/network/) for its good flexibility combined with ease of use.
 - In the tooltips, by default, all the properties included in the 'status' of the device are presented, with the names and values used by Tuya Cloud.
 Some values can be encoded.
 - The first problem is the CORS security protocol, implemented by modern browsers.
 An application (even in js, node-red, etc) does not have this problem, but an APP that runs in a browser does.
 It is necessary to disable CORS when launching the browser - tested on Chrome Version 125.0.6422.61 (64-bit):<br>
    `chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`<br>
  See `goTuyaUI.bat` file (for Windows + Chrome).
 It applies only to this instance, the others will remain protected. >br> As an alternative to the 'bat' file, the 'Cross Domains - CORS' extension can be used with some browsers, see [ISSUE4](https://github.com/msillano/TuyaUIweb/issues/4)
-- Tuya places limits on the frequency of cloud access. **TuyaUIweb** takes this into account, and the initial phase (when it reads all the data from the Cloud) is blocking and not very short.
+- Tuya places limits on the frequency of cloud access. **IoTwebUI** takes this into account, and the initial phase (when it reads all the data from the Cloud) is blocking and not very short.
 As also in SmartLife.
 - To overcome the impossibility of creating files directly from an HTML page, again for security reasons, to export the data I used a file logging library [debugout.js](https://github.com/inorganicik/debugout.js).
 For this reason, the control over the generated files is not complete, and small manual interventions are necessary.
 - The files are saved in the `download` dir, with the fixed name `tuyalog-hh-mm-ss.cvs|json`.
 - Operation continues normally even with the browser window iconized.